who is OUSHIES ART?

 Hello my name is ALYSHA

 I am a Vaughan-born artist, who studied in Toronto at OCAD University, earning a BFA in Drawing and Painting.
-My creative practice involves an emphasis on textiles, while still labeling my work as paintings.
-They are paintings to me because I believe that materials are tools to paint with.
-I try to be a sustainable artist in my practice by using recycled materials or found objects.
+My creative practice involves an emphasis on textiles and I try to be a sustainable artist in my practice by using recycled materials or found objects.
 Covid-19 has impacted my practice by pushing me to use recycled materials because I was unable to go purchase new materials in-store, as the arts were deemed "nonessential."
 But art is ESSENTIAL, art is NOT DEAD, and art is needed to transform and rebuild our communities.

 During the first lockdown of Covid-19, I asked my friends and family to donate their materials to me and I was overwhelmed by the amount of support and materials that were donated.
 Textiles have become a major factor in my work; I try to connect with my generational history, as my Nonna was a seamstress in Italy.
 I found that fabric was very forgiving and I wanted to be like fabric: fluid, forgiving, and malleable.

 Most of my inspirations derive from plants, the female body, politics, and textiles.
-I am interested in Object Oriented Ontology because of the human connection to objects and I try to incorporate this theme in my work.
+I am interested in Object Oriented Ontology, the human connection to objects, and I try to incorporate this theme in my work.
 I feature space through the tactile quality of my work to create an interesting combination of art in space.

 Other artists that have inspired me are: Veronika Szkudlarek, Nicole Katsuras, Judy Chicago, Shelia Hicks and Ebony G. Patterson.